Holly Lake Ranch, Texas

 Holly Lake Ranch is a census-designated place (CDP) in Wood County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 2,774.
+This was a new CDP for the 2010 census.
+As of the 2020 census, Holly Lake Ranch had a population of 2,951.

 It is an unincorporated, gated, golf course community managed by a homeowner's association.
 There is an allied Silver Leaf Resorts community of the same name at the location as well.

 Geography

 The CDP has a total area of 9.1 sqmi, of which 8.7 sqmi is land and 0.4 sqmi is water.

 Early history

 In 1900, D.B.
 Contes, a cotton buyer from central Texas, moved into the area along Holly Creek off the Big Sandy Creek in this area of Wood County.
 During World War I and the Great Depression, Contes leased and sold hunting and fishing rights to city residents in 2,700 acre holdings around what would become Holly Lake.

 Holly Creek was later dammed to make a place for what is now Holly Lake, and cabins were erected at the lake and along Big Sandy Creek.